Releans/java-client-sdk/README.md

 ## How to Build

-The generated code uses a few Maven dependencies e.g., Jackson, UniRest, and Apache HttpClient.
+The Releans SDK uses a few Maven dependencies e.g., Jackson, UniRest, and Apache HttpClient.
 The reference to these dependencies is already added in the pom.xml file will be installed automatically.
 Therefore, you will need internet access for a successful build.